-Kevin Kozol is a pianist, composer and educator based in Chicago, IL.
-He is one the founding members of the jazz fusion trio, Spare Parts, who are currently signed to Ropeadope Records.
+Kevin Kozol is a pianist, composer and educator that is rapidly gaining both national and international recognition.
+Originally from Chicago, Kevin is one the founding members of the jazz fusion trio, Spare Parts, which is currently signed to Ropeadope Records.
 The trio's last album, "Warehaus West Sessions, Vol.1," which received 5/5 stars in UK Vibe, features Fareed Haque, Bill Dickens and Rajiv Halim.
-Spare Parts is currently working on their 7th studio recording, which will be released on Ropeadope Records later in 2019.
-Spare Parts has performed major festivals and venues both nationally and internationally over the years, including Peru Jazz Festival (Lima), Chi-Town Jazz Festival, Jazz Showcase, Andy's Jazz Club, Dazzle Jazz, Summer Camp Music Festival, Wakarusa Music Festival, House of Blues, Metro, and Congress Theater to name a few.
-Over the years, Spare Parts has opened and shared the stage with musicians/artists such as Wayne Krantz, Keith Carlock, Victor Wooten, George Clinton, Lenny Pickett, Marco Benevento, Stanton Moore, Liquid Soul, The Jazz Mandolin Project and even Snoop Dogg.
+Spare Parts has performed major festivals and venues both nationally and internationally over the years, including Peru Jazz Festival (Lima), Chi-Town Jazz Festival, Jazz Showcase, Andy's Jazz Club, Dazzle Jazz, Cliff Bells, House of Blues, Metro, Summer Camp Music Festival, Wakarusa Music Festival, and Congress Theater to name a few.
+Over the years, Spare Parts has shared the stage with musicians such as Wayne Krantz, Keith Carlock, Nate Wood, Victor Wooten, Fareed Haque, George Clinton, Lenny Pickett, Marco Benevento, Stanton Moore, Liquid Soul, The Jazz Mandolin Project and even Snoop Dogg.

-Kevin is currently an adjunct professor at Harold Washington College where he teaches music theory, group piano and private lessons.
-Outside of the college, Kevin is an active clinician around the Chicago-land area and has worked with the Illinois Music Educators Association for many years.
+Kevin is currently an adjunct professor at Harold Washington College where he teaches music theory/aural skills, group piano, and private lessons.
+Outside of the college, Kevin is an active clinician around the Chicagoland and Metro Detroit areas and has worked with the Illinois Music Educators Association for many years.
 He has given numerous master classes at some of the most highly acclaimed schools across the country.
-Kevin is the owner and founder of House Call Music LTD, which is a music teaching service in the Chicagoland and Denver areas that provides high quality music instruction in the comfort of your own home.
-House Call Music is made up of over 25 diverse musicians and educators and more information can be found on our website.
+Kevin is the owner and founder of House Call Music LTD, which is a music teaching service in the Chicagoland and Metro-Detroit areas that provides high quality music instruction in the comfort of your own home.

-Kevin was an endorsed Moog artist for several years and uses all vintage/ analog equipment in live performances including a Wurlitzer 200a, Fender Rhodes (Mark II), Honer Clavi C, and Moog LItte Phatty..
+Kevin was an endorsed Moog artist for several years and uses all vintage/ analog equipment in live performances including a Wurlitzer 200a, Fender Rhodes (Mark II), Honer Clavi C, and Moog Little Phatty..

 UK VIBE ALBUM REVIEW